temporalio/documentation/kb/temporal-cloud-namespace-setup-considerations.md

 date: 2023-03-10T00:00:00Z
 ---

-This document provides general guidance for organizing namespaces across use cases, services, applications or domains.
-Temporal Cloud provides namespace–as-a-service and as such the namespace is the end point.
-Customers should consider not only a namespace naming convention but also how to group or isolate workloads using the namespace as a boundary.
+This article provides general guidance for organizing [Namespaces](/concepts/what-is-a-namespace) across use cases, services, applications, or domains.
+Temporal Cloud provides Namespace–as-a-service, so the Namespace is the endpoint.
+Customers should consider not only a Namespace naming convention but also how to group or isolate workloads using the Namespace as a boundary.

 <!-- truncate -->

-## Constraints and Limitations
+## Constraints and limitations

-Before considering an appropriate namespace configuration customers should be aware of the constraints:
+Before considering an appropriate Namespace configuration, you should be aware of the following constraints:

-- Each Temporal account has a default limit of 10 namespaces.
-This can be increased via a support ticket.
+- Each Temporal account has a default limit of 10 Namespaces.
+  You can request an increase by [creating a ticket for Temporal Support](/cloud/how-to-create-a-ticket-for-temporal-support).
-- Cross-namespace communications between workflows is not supported today (future feature).
-Today a workaround exists, involving using the SDK client from within an activity.
+- Cross-Namespace communications between [Workflows](/concepts/what-is-a-workflow) is not yet supported.
+  For now, you can use the [SDK client](/concepts/what-is-a-temporal-client) from within an [Activity](/concepts/what-is-an-activity) as a workaround.
-- Each namespace has a rate limit (throttling).
-The default rate limit is 200 APS (actions per second) but can be increased via a support ticket.
+- Each Namespace has a rate limit ("throttling").
+  The default rate limit is 200 Actions per second but can be increased via a support ticket.
-- Namespace has an SLA of 99.9%.
+- Each Namespace has a service-level agreement (SLA) of 99.9% uptime.
-- Namespace (for now) are single-region only.
+- For now, Namespaces are single-region only.
-- Namespace is a security isolation boundary.
-Access to Temporal by application workers is permitted at the namespace level.
+- A Namespace is a security isolation boundary.
+  Access to Temporal by [Worker Processes](/concepts/what-is-a-worker-process) is permitted at the Namespace level.
   Isolating applications or environments (development, test, staging, production) should take this into consideration.
-- Namespace is an endpoint and requires mTLS authorization to access from the client, requiring CA certificates.
+- A Namespace is an endpoint.
+  To access a Namespace from a Temporal Client requires mTLS authorization, which requires [CA certificates](cloud/how-to-manage-certificates-in-temporal-cloud#ca-certificates).
-- WorkflowID uniqueness is per namespace.
+- [Workflow Id](/concepts/what-is-a-workflow-id) uniqueness is per Namespace.
-- Task Queue names are unique per namespace.
+- [Task Queue](/concepts/what-is-a-task-queue) names are unique per Namespace.
-- Closed workflow retention is per namespace.
+- Closed Workflow retention is per Namespace.
-- RBAC permissions are implemented at namespace level.
+- RBAC [permissions](/cloud/#namespace-level-permissions) are implemented at the Namespace level.

 ## General Guidance

 Namespace configuration requires some consideration.
-Below are some general guidelines to consider.
+Following are some general guidelines to consider.

 - Namespaces are usually defined per use case.
-A use case can encompass a broad range of workflow types, and a nearly unlimited scale of concurrent workflow executions.
+  A use case can encompass a broad range of Workflow types and a nearly unlimited scale of concurrent [Workflow Executions](/concepts/what-is-a-workflow-execution).
 - Namespaces can be split along additional boundaries such as service, application, domain or even sub-domain.
 - Environments such as production and development usually have requirements for isolation.
-It is recommended that each environment has its own namespace.
+  We recommend that each environment has its own Namespace.
-- Namespaces should be used to reduce blast radius for mission critical applications.
+- Namespaces should be used to reduce the "blast radius" for mission-critical applications.
-- Workflows that need to communicate with one another (for now) should be in the same namespace.
+- Workflows that need to communicate with each other should (for now) be in the same Namespace.
-- Careful consideration should be taken when sharing namespaces across team or domain boundaries.
+- If you need to share Namespaces across team or domain boundaries, be sure to ensure the uniqueness of Workflow Ids.

 ## Examples

-Below are some ideas about how to organize namespaces.
+Following are some ideas about how to organize Namespaces.

-### Example 1: Namespace per Use Case/Environment
+### Example 1: Namespace per use case and environment

-A namespace per use case/environment is recommended for simple configurations where multiple services, team or domain boundaries don't exist.
+We recommend using one Namespace for each use case and environment combination for simple configurations in which multiple services and team or domain boundaries don't exist.

 Sample naming convention:

 <pre>
-&lt;user case>_&lt;environment>
+&lt;use-case>_&lt;environment>
 </pre>

-### Example 2: Namespace per Use Case/Service/Environment
+### Example 2: Namespace per use case, service, and environment

-A namespace per use case/service/environment is recommended when multiple services that are part of same use case, communicate externally to Temporal via API (HTTP/gRPC).
+We recommend using one Namespace for each use case, service, and environment combination when multiple services that are part of same use case communicate externally to Temporal via API (HTTP/gRPC).

 Sample naming convention:

 <pre>
-&lt;user case>_&lt;service>_&lt;environment>
+&lt;use-case>_&lt;service>_&lt;environment>
 </pre>

-### Example 3: Namespace per Use Case/Domain/Environment
+### Example 3: Namespace per use case, domain, and environment

-A namespace per use case/domain/environment is recommended when multiple services that are part of the same use case need to communicate with one another, via signals or starting of child workflows.
-It is very important however, in this case, to be mindful about workflowId uniqueness by prefixing workflowId with a service specific string.
-If multiple teams are involved the domain could also represent a team boundary.
+We recommend using one namespace per use case, domain, and environment combination when multiple services that are part of the same use case need to communicate with each another via [Signals](/concepts/what-is-a-signal) or by starting [Child Workflows](/concepts/what-is-a-child-workflow).
+In this case, though, you must be mindful about Workflow Id uniqueness by prefixing each Workflow Id with a service-specific string.
+If multiple teams are involved, the domain could also represent a team boundary.

 Sample naming convention:

 <pre>
-&lt;user case>_&lt;domain>_&lt;environment>
+&lt;use-case>_&lt;domain>_&lt;environment>
 </pre>

 Sample workflowId convention:

 <pre>
-&lt;service string>_&lt;workflowId>
+&lt;service-string>_&lt;workflow-id>
 </pre>